jipp/tlmy/README.md

 * the telemetry values are based on cleanflight SP3 Racing EVO controller
 * in case a telemetry value is not available it will not be displayed
 * it is possible to display as well named switch positions
-* low and critical battery status is announced
+* low and critical battery status is announced via voice
+* non available telemetry values are not displayed and ignored

 ## Pictures
 * Page 1/2:
+display of VFAS and RSSI.
+In addition named switch positions and arm status
 ![Page 1/2](tlmy1_2.png)

 * Page 2/2:
+display of  altitude (1 sec interval calibration). alt and vspd incl. the min and max values.
+The diagram shows the as well the min and max value of the displayed graph
 ![Page 2/2](tlmy2_2.png)